 A penalty of separate confinement in a punishment cell imposed upon a prisoner shall be served in a cell which has been certified by the chief executive officer in writing as fit for that purpose.

-[Regulation 68 amended in Gazette 11 Dec 1987 p.
+[Regulation 68 amended: Gazette 11 Dec 1987 p.
 4369; 2 Nov 1999 p.
 5475.]

 69. Calculation of separate confinement in punishment cell